olkras03/Bookmarks-manager/README.md

 # User stories

 1. As a user <br/>
-   I want to be able to add new bookmark, delete or update a list of bookmarks.
+   I want to be able to add new bookmark to the Bookmark manager for later retrieval.

+2. delete or update a list of bookmarks.

  2. As a user  <br/>
     I want to be able to show a list of bookmarks